AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 To me, it seemed a lot like what is possible through pattern matching in functional languages.
 After some research, I asked on SO whenever my assumption was right, [here](https://stackoverflow.com/q/66863443/5428334).
 TL;DR: no answer as of today(2021/05/07).

-Why am I telling you all this?
-Because that's how I decided to write an article about how cool pattern matching is, specifically in Elixir, and even if it's not the same as predicate dispatch, it's pretty damn powerful nevertheless.
+<strong>Why am I telling you all this?
+Because that's how I decided to write an article about how cool pattern matching is, specifically in Elixir, and even if it's not the same as predicate dispatch, it's pretty damn powerful nevertheless.</strong>

 So let's get started!